 Plugin Development: Packaging & Distribution

-This page documents how to add new commands to Vagrant, invokable.
 This page documents how to organize the file structure of your plugin and distribute it so that it is installable using standard installation methods.
 Prior to reading this, you should be familiar with the plugin development basics.

 Warning: Advanced Topic!
 Developing plugins is an advanced topic that only experienced Vagrant users who are reasonably comfortable with Ruby should approach.